Black History Month Resources

 PDFLet Them Play (Grades K-5)

-• After reading a reality-based story about an all-black Little League team that faced racial prejudice, students will determine resources used in the production of baseball-related goods and complete comprehension and analysis-driven activities tied to key vocabulary covered within the lesson.
+• After reading a reality-based story about an all-black Little League team, students will determine resources used in the production of baseball-related goods and complete comprehension and analysis-driven activities tied to key vocabulary covered within the lesson.

 PDFOne Plastic Bag (Grades 3-5, 6-8)